-It is Missouri this time; let’s explore and appreciate the eye-feasting beauty of the national parks in Missouri.
+It is Missouri this time; let’s explore and appreciate the eye-feasting beauty of the national parks.
 People have not always considered local tourism a thing.

 I believe that this is the most common mistake they often make.
 Before you make time for this, make time to explore your backyard first.